19hours/sg-statutes/Acts/Industrial Relations Act.md

 (1st January 2004)

-An Act to provide for the regulation of the relations of employers and employees and the prevention and settlement of trade disputes by collective bargaining and conciliation and arbitration.
+An Act to provide for the regulation of the relations of employers and employees and the prevention and settlement of trade disputes by collective bargaining and conciliation and arbitration and for tripartite mediation of individual disputes.

+[36/2010 wef 01/02/2011]

 [15th September 1960]